 For easier navigation, there are a couple of new touch gestures allowing you to easily switch to the last used app, go back to the desktop or restore your open app windows.

-You can now also open Task View with gestures and switch to app windows and virtual desktops.
-Regarding virtual desktops, you can now switch between desktops simply with a four-finger swipe.
+You can now also open Task View with gestures and switch between app windows and virtual desktops.
+Speaking of which, you can now switch between desktops simply with a four-finger swipe.

 Touch Keyboard has better customization, and there are new themes to choose from, as well as a new theme engine that lets you create new themes more easily.

 Pen input has been improved as well, and now it comes with a Pen menu on the Taskbar that allows you to quickly launch apps that support pen input.

 Pens also support haptic feedback, so you’ll be able to feel vibrations while you use them.
 Lastly, there’s a voice input support built-in allowing you to enter text simply by using your microphone.